 If you have suffered injuries when you fell at a grocery store, there are several things that can be used as supporting evidence.
 Keep copies of medical bills and medical records.
 Get a copy of any accident report that may have been completed.
 Take photos of the accident scene if possible and take photos of any visible injuries.
 Get statements and contact information from any witnesses.
 When you pursue your personal injury claim, you can supply your evidence and supporting documentation to help you prove liability.

-If you have suffered injuries in a slip and fall at a Greenville grocery store, call the offices of David R. Price, Jr., P.A., for a free consultation.
+If you have suffered injuries in a slip and fall at a Greenville grocery store, call the offices of David R. Price, Jr., P.A., to speak with a Greenville personal injury lawyer today.

 David Price is a Personal Injury, Civil Litigation, Collections, and Criminal Defense Attorney who practices in Greenville, SC.
 He graduated from the University of Georgia School of Law, and has been practicing law for 12 years.
 David Price believes in helping those who have been injured.
 Learn more about his experience by clicking here.